SaniaBokhari57/SQL-Power-BI/README.md

 - Which marketing channel has the highest average order value?
 - Who are the most valuable customers by total revenue and order count?

-# Power BI Dashboard Overview
-- To complement the SQL analysis, Power BI was used to visually represent the insights derived from the ecommerce database.
-The dashboards are designed to simulate real-world business reporting used by marketing, sales, and product teams for decision-making.

 # Skills Demonstrated
 - SQL table design with keys and constraints
 - Data insertion and integrity maintenance